vapor-ware/synse-snmp-plugin/emulator/README.md

-This directory contains what we need to run the SNMP emulator in a container for testing.
+This directory contains what we need to run SNMP emulators in containers for testing.